EarthObservation/rvt-qgis/docs/index.rst

 .. image:: ./figures/RVT_visualisations.jpg

-For a more detailed description see references given at each method in the manual and a comparative paper describing them (e.g. Kokalj and Hesse 2017, see below).
+For a more detailed description see references given at each method in the manual and a comparative paper describing them.

 RVT can be used as a QGIS plugin, ArcGIS raster functions or as a Python library.